ericfortis/mockaton/README.md

 ---

 ### `/mockaton/cookies` Select a cookie
-In `Config.cookies`, each key is a label used to change them.
+In `Config.cookies`, each key is the label used for changing it.
+Only one cookie can be set.
 ```
 PATCH /mockaton/cookies
 {